Traveling, events, people: Japan

 I had looked forward to meeting our “Japan group”.
 This was only our second time together but I had and still have a feeling we know each other and already have some routines and I absolutely love that.
 Everything is calm and easy.
 Eriko has lived in busy Tokyo for many years so she always knows where to go and what to do.
 Zhenya is actually from Siberia but has visited Japan several times and has generally a good sense of direction (as an opposite to me) so I could just follow her while waiting for Eriko to arrive.
 She had even printed maps to find coffee around our hotel in advance!
 So practical.

 From Osaka we took a Shinkansen to Tokyo.
 We watched the train to arrive (they look human and cute with their faces), sat on suitable seats to spot the mount Fuji (Eriko had booked our seats in advance) and enjoyed the trip.
 Dear Eriko is emotional just like me.
 In Tokyo we spent a moment at the dog statue before admiring the famous crossroads and both cried a bit.
 It’s such a sad story, I can’t handle it.
 We met Toshiko and later also Mikage and had lunch together and after the show met more fans I already knew from my previous Japan trip.

-I shared photos from Osaka here and here and from Tokyo here and here.
-A few more photos below (I might have shared a couple of them on FB).
+A few more photos below.
 I like the picture with the funny face (he is joking so he looks like that on purpose) because it’s cute almost in an ugly way.
 Unusual, pop stars look always so pretty!
 I miss Japan and everyone I met and wish I had another visit to Asia planned already. xxx